cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 ## NMAP

-Interesting (but makes sense)… Each connection a web browser makes corresponds to a different local port (so, $RANDOM_PORT → 443).
+Interesting (but makes sense)...
+Each connection a web browser makes corresponds to a different local port (so, $RANDOM_PORT -> 443).

 Something I know but am always forgetting: There are 65,535 (2¹⁶ - 1) available ports (port 0 is a special system port).
-The first 1023 of these (1024 counting port 0) are reserved as “well known” ports, but the remainder are accessible without special privileges.
+The first 1023 of these (1024 counting port 0) are reserved as "well known" ports, but the remainder are accessible without special privileges.

 ### Nmap Switches

 Typically nmap will need to be run with the -vv flag in order to produce suitably verbose output for pen testing.

-The -oA BASENAME flag will automatically save nmap’s output in “normal”, XML, and “grepable” formats.
+The -oA BASENAME flag will automatically save nmap's output in "normal", XML, and "grepable" formats.

 Higher timing templates are faster, but also more error-prone and more likely to get you noticed.